suxuekun/libpyiotcloud/README.md

 1. Add signup/login using Facebook account
 2. Add feature to enable MFA (Multi factor authentication via email/SMS).
+3. Add Twitter integration to notification manager.
+4. Add push notification integration to notification manager.
-3. Add message counter for free-tier subscription
+5. Add message counter for free-tier subscription
-4. Handle refreshing Cognito access key while user is online for a long time
+6. Handle refreshing Cognito access key while user is online for a long time
-5. [Low] Add file logging of microservices for easier debugging/troubleshooting
+7. [Low] Add file logging of microservices for easier debugging/troubleshooting
-6. [Low] Add manager/admin page in Web client (see all users and devices registered by each user)
+8. [Low] Add manager/admin page in Web client (see all users and devices registered by each user)
-7. [Low] Support an online device emulator.
+9. [Low] Support an online device emulator.
 (Each user can run 1 online device emulator.)
-8. [Low] Support Kubernetes orchestration
+10. [Low] Support Kubernetes orchestration

 # Reminders